Pistachio shortbread cookies are a rich and buttery melt-in-your-mouth treat. An easy to make slice-and-bake cookie.

 - 1¼ cups flour

 - ½ cup unsalted butter chilled cut into ½ pieces

 - 1 teaspoon vanilla

 - Pulse pistachios in a food processor until finely ground but not a paste, about 30 seconds.
 Add flour, sugar, butter, salt and vanilla; pulse until mixture is the consistency of cornmeal.
 With machine running, drizzle in 2 tablespoons ice water (a crumbly dough should form; do not over process).

-- Transfer dough onto plastic wrap and form into a 2 inch log and refrigerate for about an hour, until firm.
-Take out and slice into 1/4 inch slices and place on parchment lined baking sheet.
+- From into a two inch log and wrap with plastic wrap.
+Refrigerate for about an hour, until firm.
+Take out and slice into ¼ inch slices and place on parchment lined baking sheet.

-- Bake at 350º 10-12 minutes until golden brown.
+- Bake at 350º 15-18 minutes until golden brown.
 Transfer to wire racks and let cool.
-Makes about 3 dozen.

 Barbara’s Tips + Notes

 - If refrigerated longer than an hour, you will need to let it warm up a bit before cutting.